-- (ii) The treasurer of the candidate's authorized political committee shall calculate net debts outstanding in accordance with 11 CFR $\cdot 110.1(b)(3)(ii)$.
+- (ii) The treasurer of the candidate's authorized political committee shall calculate net debts outstanding in accordance with 11 CFR 110.1(b)(3)(ii).
 The amount of the net debts outstanding shall be adjusted as additional funds are received and expenditures are made.
-The candidate and his or her authorized political committee(s) may accept contributions made after the date of the election if such contributions are designated in writing by the contributor for that election and if such contributions do not exceed the adjusted amount of net debts outstanding on the date the contribution is received. - (4) For purposes of this section, a contribution shall be considered to be designated in writing for a particular election if- - (i) The contribution is made by check, money order, or other negotiable instrument which clearly indicates the particular election with respect to which the contribution is made; - (ii) The contribution is accompanied by a writing, signed by the contributor, which clearly indicates the particular election with respect to which the contribution is made; or the same election, exceeds the limitation on contributions set forth in 11 CFR 110.2(b)(1);
+The candidate and his or her authorized political committee(s) may accept contributions made after the date of the election if such contributions are designated in writing by the contributor for that election and if such contributions do not exceed the adjusted amount of net debts outstanding on the date the contribution is received. - (4) For purposes of this section, a contribution shall be considered to be designated in writing for a particular election if- - (i) The contribution is made by check, money order, or other negotiable instrument which clearly indicates the particular election with respect to which the contribution is made: - (ii) The contribution is accompanied by a writing, signed by the contributor, which clearly indicates the particular election with respect to which the contribution is made; or - (iii) The contribution is redesignated in accordance with 11 CFR 110.2(b)(5). - (5)(i) The treasurer of an authorized political committee may request a written redesignation of a contribution by the contributor for a different election if- - (A) The contribution was designated in writing for a particular election, and the contribution, either on its face or when aggregated with other contributions from the same contributor for the same election, exceeds the limitation on contributions set forth in 11 CFR 110.2(b)(1); - (B) The contribution was designated in writing for a particular election and the contribution was made after that